 Overview | |

-Features | Axial flow pumps can convey large flow rates under low head conditions.
-Compared with common centrifugal pumps, axial flow pumps can convey 3-4 times more fluid than common centrifugal pumps under roughly the same head conditions. |
+Features | Because the axial flow pump can convey large flow rates under low head conditions, compared with common centrifugal pumps, axial flow pumps can convey 3-4 times more fluid than common centrifugal pumps under roughly the same head conditions. |

 3. Mixed Flow Pump